walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

 123 0
 ```

+### Step 4: Wait

+TODO: how long to wait?
+In live networks this takes about 12 hours.

-### Step 4: Finish bridging in the settlement layer
+### Step 5: Finish bridging in the settlement layer

 Prepare parameters for finishing the bridging transaction.
 Most of them you get from Anvil logs.
 Here are the ones used in the command later:
 * Assets to bridge and to pay gas fees with.
 Luckily, your Appchain comes with some accounts with ready assets.
 TODO: does it?